domi119017/3d-printer-testing-suite/readme.md

 ![tolerance](build/img/tolerance.png)

 **If you encounter issues or warnings with this test, please read the disclaimer above.**
+Note: with tolerance x the actual size of the hole will be 2x the tolerance.
+This is because the tolerance is applied to both sides of the hole.
 - mode: Select between cube, cylinder or both
 - start: Start tolerance
 - end: End tolerance